SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *Looks good, great for cuddling.*

-Pinkie walked around the back of the dress, Rainbow following after.
+Pinkie walked around the back of the dress, Rainbow following.

 Pinkie looked at the skirt, seeing the purple stitch going around.